 It is advisable to pre-book tickets in advance by telephone 0207 024 2060 (Mon – Fri 11am – 5.30pm) or email firstname.lastname@example.org, as space is limited.
 Patrons with a disability may be eligible to receive tickets at concessionary prices.
 The tickets are available, subject to availability, for performances on Tuesdays, Wednesdays, Friday and Saturday 11pm Show and Sundays.

 Q – What other facilities do you have for disabled patrons?

 We have disabled toilet facilities, and we can arrange seating to suit most people.
 We also have a hearing loop installed in the raised section of the auditorium and bar.

 Q – What is your smoking policy?

 The venue is totally non-smoking at all times.
-Pass outs are available for guests to go outside and smoke (or for any other reason).
+Smokers must exit the premises to smoke.
 Electronic cigarettes are not allowed inside the venue either.

 Q – Is heckling allowed?

 Heckling is a part of live comedy, but it can quickly become tiresome for other members of the audience if it is overdone.
 If an audience member persistently interrupts a performer or if the heckling is vicious, racist, or in any other way offensive in our opinion we will take action to put a stop to it.
 In most cases this will firstly be a polite request for the offender to stop their heckling.